Harka Gurung: Political career

 In 1968, Gurung was appointed vice-chairman of Nepal's National Planning Commission.
 He subsequently held several government posts, including Minister of State for Education, Trade and Industry Minister, and Minister of State for Tourism.
 He served as Director of the Asia and Pacific Development Centre from 1993 to 1998, and was a consultant for the World Bank.

 Death

-Gurung, unfortunately died in 2006 along with 23 others in a helicopter crash at Phale in Taplejung, whilst returning from a conservation meeting.
+Gurung died in 2006 along with 23 others in a helicopter crash at Phale in Taplejung, whilst returning from a conservation meeting.
 The 2011 Kathmandu International Mountain Film Festival was dedicated to his memory, and Lamjung F.C. created a memorial football tournament in his honor.
 In Pokhara, a three-hectare eco-park (the Dr. Harka, Chandra & Migma Memorial Laligurans Eco Park) was set up to commemorate Gurung and those who died with him in the crash.